ggilmore/livestreamerFM/README.md

 The options that you can choose from are `player` , `delay` , `ipAndPort` , and `livestreamerConfigLocation`.
 All these options are optional (heh) - you can include any of them, or none of them.
 They are also case-insensitive.

-If you don't follow this format, livestreamerFM will throw an exception when it tries to read the file.
+If you don't follow this format, livestreamerFM will display an error when it tries to read the file.

 ###Option descriptions: